Refusing To Live With My Parents-In-Law

 While it’s great they respect our privacy and adopt a ‘if I can’t see what you’re doing it’s not happening’ kind of approach, it must still be uncomfortable for them to hear us getting it on.

-Living With In-Laws
+Living With Parents-In-Law

 I’m thankful my boyfriend’s parents have been good to me and are honest, straightforward folks.
 I’m also appreciative of how they aren’t the passive-aggressive sort.